ManishRShetty/ML/Copy_of_ML_Explained.md

 ### Code Explanation:
 This code sets up the image preprocessing pipeline using TensorFlow's `ImageDataGenerator`.
 It rescales pixel values and loads images from the specified training directory.

-train_dir:paste the path of the dataset directory(already pasted in this example)

 ```python
 import tensorflow as tf